commercialhaskell/stack/doc/GUIDE.md

 # build output ...
 ```

-Finally, to find out which versions of these libraries stack installed, we can
+Finally, to find out which versions of these libraries Stack installed, we can
-ask stack to `ls dependencies`:
+ask Stack to `ls dependencies`:

 ```
 michael@d30748af6d3d:~/helloworld$ stack ls dependencies